GamingLnk/RDP.sh/README.md

 **For Google Colab and others :**

-1. Open machine.ipynb and click open in colab.
+1. Open remote-machine.ipynb and click open in colab.
 2. Run cells one-by-one.

-You can also use machine.ipynb notebook document on your server and also on groomIDE.
+You can also use remote-machine.ipynb notebook document on your server and also on groomIDE.